Industrial Settlements

 Summary of Dominant Character

 Figure 1: Rawmarsh Hill.
-The irregular terraced buildings here date to the second half of the 19th century as the earlier village (which lies to the far side of the medieval church) was expanded to the south towards Park Gate, largely in response to the growth of the Park Gate Iron and Steel Co.
+The irregular terraced buildings here date to the second half of the 19th century as the earlier village (which lies to the far side of the medieval church) expanded to the south, largely in response to the growth of the Park Gate Iron and Steel Co.

-This zone is characterised by the development of settlements constructed primarily for the housing of industrial workers, outside of the boundaries of historic medieval settlement cores.
-This housing often takes the form of conjoined row housing, often (when dating to the late 19th or early 20th century) similar in form to the housing in the ‘Grid Iron Terraced Housing’ zone, although older examples tend to be of more vernacular character.
+This zone is characterised by the development of settlements constructed primarily for the housing of industrial workers, outside the boundaries of historic medieval settlements.
+This housing often takes the form of conjoined row housing, often (when dating to the late 19th or early 20th century) similar in form to housing in the ‘Grid Iron Terraced Housing’ zone; older examples tend to be of more vernacular character.
 In contrast to the ‘grid iron’ settlement areas, housing neighbourhoods in this zone are generally fairly irregular in overall plan form.
-Key trends in the positioning of these industrial settlements include close proximity to railways and canals, ribbon developments along existing roads and sites that exploit land made available for construction by the parliamentary enclosure of former common land.
-There are some examples of irregular industrial expansion on the edge of an historic core.
+Key trends in the positioning of these industrial settlements include: close proximity to railways and canals; ribbon developments along existing roads; and use of sites that exploited land made available for construction by the parliamentary enclosure of former common land.
+There are also examples of irregular industrial expansion on the edge of historic cores.

-In the Rotherham district, coal mining is a frequent influence on the development of this type of housing, for example at Kiverton Park, Greasebrough, Laughton Common, Fence, Silverwood, Treeton and Swallow Nest.
-However, other industries characteristic of the region, such as iron steel and brass working, glass making, ceramic production, brick making and railway trades, also provided the impetus behind construction of these areas, particularly around Rawmarsh and Swinton.
-Developments here provide an excellent case study to show the typical development pattern for character areas within this zone.
+In the Rotherham district, coal mining was a frequent influence on the development of this type of housing, for example at Kiveton Park, Greasebrough, Laughton Common, Fence, Silverwood, Treeton and Swallow Nest.
+However, other industries characteristic of the region, such as iron, steel and brass working, glass making, ceramic production, brick making and the railway trades also provided the impetus for construction, particularly around Rawmarsh and Swinton.
+Developments here provide a case study to show the typical development pattern for character areas within this zone.

-The first stage in this development typically saw the establishment of small clusters of cottages, often set out in the countryside in order to place the workforce close to isolated rural resources such as coal pits or quarries.
-Often these resources were exploited on areas of common land – in this case the former Rawmarsh and Swinton Commons where resources of clay, timber coal and stone had a long history of use both before and after its enclosure in 1776, 1781 and 1820 (English 1985).
-At least three families of colliers are recorded living and working on Rawmarsh Common during the first half of the 18th century on parish registers and a Fairbank map of 1740 (Dodsworth 1996, 188-191).
-The Fairbank map clearly shows these families ‘crofts’ (small enclosures including a house and a small piece of land) well within the boundaries of the common close by to coal pits- a good indication that they originated as ‘squatter settlements’, a type of settlement known to be occurring on common lands across Yorkshire from the 16th century onwards (Hey 1986, 170).
+The first stage in development typically saw the establishment of small clusters of cottages, often set out in the countryside in order to place the workforce close to isolated resources.
+Often these resources were exploited on areas of common land; both the former Rawmarsh and Swinton Commons had a long history of use, both before and after enclosure in 1776, 1781 and 1820 (dates from English 1985), for extraction of clay, stone, coal and timber.
+At least three families of colliers are recorded living and working on Rawmarsh Common during the first half of the 18th century, on parish registers and a Fairbank map of 1740 (Dodsworth 1996, 188-191).
+The Fairbank map clearly shows these families’ ‘crofts’ (enclosures including a house and a small piece of land) well within the boundaries of the common, close by coal pits - a good indication that they originated as ‘squatter settlements’, a type of settlement known to be occurring on common lands across Yorkshire from the 16th century onwards (Hey 1986, 170).

-The erection of row housing was only necessary with the establishment of large more formal industrial concerns, such as the collieries, that emerged during the 19th century.
-Within the former Rawmarsh Common area, (but again outside the present zone) row housing was present at Pinch Row (figure 2), associated with a sandstone quarry, and at Meadow Pottery to the south of the common.
-These cottages, still shown on late 19th century 25 inch to the mile mapping, were probably only one room deep (about 5m by 4m) and had been demolished by the 1960s.
+The erection of row housing was only necessary with the establishment of larger industrial concerns, such as the collieries that emerged during the 19th century.
+On the former Rawmarsh Common (but outside the present zone), row housing was present at Pinch Row, associated with a sandstone quarry, and at Meadow Pottery to the south of the common.
+These cottages, still shown on late 19th century mapping, were probably only one room deep (about 5m by 4m) and had been demolished by the 1960s.

 ‘Ryecroft and Sandhill, Rawmarsh’ character area in 1851.
-The future industrial suburb area is dominated by open agricultural and parkland with only very small hamlets at Lane Head and The Dale.
-Note the presence in the surrounding landscape of Meadow Pottery, quarries and coal pits.
+The future industrial suburb area (shaded red) is dominated by open agricultural land and parkland, with only very small hamlets at Lane Head and The Dale.
+The surrounding landscape includes Meadow Pottery, quarries and coal pits.

 By 1905 suburbanisation is well underway with terraced housing clusters at Rose Hill, Ryecroft and Sandhill.
-Rose Hill Park has by this time been adopted as a municipal park.
+Rose Hill Park has been adopted as a municipal park.

-The 1938 OS shows the completed industrial suburb, with remaining spaces either used for further housing, institutional buildings and allotment gardens.
+By 1938 the industrial suburb has further expanded, with remaining spaces either used for further housing, institutional buildings or allotment gardens.

 Relationship with Adjacent Zones

-The most obvious relationship between this zone and others is with the ‘Industrial’ and ‘Post Industrial’ zones where the sites of the commercial concerns that influenced the development of these settlements are or were located.
+The most obvious relationship between this zone and others is with the ‘Industrial’ and ‘Post Industrial’ zones, where the commercial concerns that influenced the development of these settlements are, or were, located.

-Many of the areas within this zone evolved as ribbon developments along the main roads leading into character areas belonging to the ‘Nucleated Rural Settlements’ zone (figure 4).
+Many of the character areas within this zone evolved as ribbon developments along the main roads leading into character areas belonging to the ‘Nucleated Rural Settlements’ zone.

-Figure 4: ‘Greaseborough Industrial Settlement’ (pink) grew up to the south of the historic settlement core (brown) around early squatter settlement on a former green near ‘Chapel Houses’.
-It is of noticeably more irregular and varied plan form than either the historic core or the municipal estates to the south (purple).
+Figure 4: ‘Greaseborough Industrial Settlement’ (pink) grew up to the south of the historic settlement core (brown), around early squatter settlement on a former green.
+It is noticeably more irregular and varied in plan form than either the historic core or the municipal estates to the south (purple).

 © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024